 WE'VE GOT A PLACE FOR YOU!

 Writers, Singer/Musicians, Clowns/Puppeteers.
-All performance Artists - we are seeking submissions for our next performance 8PM WEDNESDAY OCTOBER 10TH at the Broadwater in Hollywood.
+All performance Artists - we are seeking submissions for our next performance 8PM WEDNESDAY DECEMBER 12TH at Sacred Fools Theater in Hollywood.

 This bi-monthly theatre action is a curated staged reading series of new works theatrically exploring, sometimes loudly, sometimes quietly, and everything in between, the social and political concerns facing our country today.
 We The People: Where artists and audiences come together to Resist, Persist, and Express It.
 To find hope, unity, and to take action.
 Every other month, artists will receive a prompt and a deadline.
 The short pieces will then be curated into a night of theatre.
 As part of the performance series, all proceeds will go to a related non-profit.